-Student and Greek organizations are vital to Southeastern's campus life and provide varied opportunities for students to enhance classroom experiences through interaction with individuals of varied interests, ideas, and values.
-The Office of Student Organizations/Greek Life oversees approximately 90 student organizations that include fraternities and sororities; honor societies; and departmental, religious, service, and special interest groups.
+Student organizations are vital to Southeastern's campus life and provide varied opportunities for students to enhance classroom experiences through interaction with individuals of varied interests, ideas, and values.
+There are over 100 student organizations that include honor societies and departmental, religious, service, and special interest groups.
 The following organizations are presently active at Southeastern: